-This simple 3-step method for cleaning carpet pet stains and odor uses only natural, eco-friendly products that most people have in their pantry or cupboards and works just as well as any store bought pet stain remover that uses chemicals to eliminate pet stains.
+This simple three-step method for removing carpet-based pet stains and odor uses natural, eco-friendly products that most of us have in our pantry or cupboard.
+It works just as well as store-bought pet-stain removers that use chemicals to eliminate pet stains.
 This is easily the best way to remove a pet stain from carpet.

 Why is An all-natural Pet Stain & Odor Remover important?

-So next time your puppy leaves a bit of a mess for you right in the middle of your living room, give this homemade pet friendly cleaning method a shot and let us how well it worked for you at removing dog urine stains and odor from carpet.
+So, the next time your puppy leaves a bit of a mess for you right in the middle of your living room, give this homemade pet-friendly cleaning method a shot and let us know how well it worked at removing dog urine stains and odor from carpet.

-Bonus: This homemade stain and odor remover also works well for mild stains like spaghetti sauce and cleans and deodorizes without leaving any residue.
+Bonus: This homemade stain-and-odor remover also works well for mild stains like spaghetti sauce, cleaning and deodorizing without leaving any residue.

 how to get pet stains out of carpet

-- Paper Towels or Towels (paper towels seem to work best)
+- Paper towels or cloth towels (paper towels seem to work best)

 Step 1: Blot, Don’t Rub

 Use a paper towel to blot the pet stain dry.